Tomato Pasta Sauce with Bacon and Silverbeet

 Preparation:25min › Cook:25min › Ready in:50min

-- Bring a large pot of water to the boil for cooking pasta.
+- Bring a large saucepan of water to the boil for cooking pasta.

 The celery-like stems of silverbeet are edible and have a pleasant, mild taste.
 Cut them into bite-sized pieces and pan-fry in a little olive oil until tender, 6 to 8 minutes. * Leftovers?
 Transform them into a pasta gratin.
 Spread the leftovers in a shallow baking dish coated with cooking spray.
 Top with grated Parmesan and low-GI breadcrumbs.
 Bake, uncovered, at 220 degrees C until the top is golden and crusty, 25 to 30 minutes.